stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme5.md

 The reason is simple enough - A skill tree will not only give every run a unique experience, but it will also present fairly different gameplay in regards to the choices you make.

 For instance, currently, there are 3 main skill tree branches and another "Perks" branch.
 By choosing to specialize in the "Tests" branch, you will gain active skills you can use in each case, in order to get more information out of a patient.
 By choosing to unlock the "Specialization" branch or "Investigation" branch, you will receive a completely different set of skills - the "Specialization" branch will give you passive insight on cases related to the specialties you've unlocked, while "Investigation" will actually allow you to research into a patient's family history!

+It's important to note that the skill tree UI is mostly in the alpha stage - meaning it will change and update to look a lot better.
+Right now, we're testing functionality and learning how to improves the gameplay.